Submissions

 Author Guidelines

-We welcome submission of article proposals and reviews of essential (and not tangentially) linguistic content, whether from a theoretical or applied perspective.
 The reception of proposals is open throughout the year.
 All submissions will be made through the platform, for which you have to register on it.
 If you have already performed this action previously, you can login in directly and start managing your submission.
-Publication in CLAC is completely free.

 We ask you to pay close attention and correctly fill out the information that the platform will ask you for in the process of sending your proposal.
 It is very important that the metadata entered in this process is accurate, as it will be what appears on the journal's website if the work is published.
+Neither the editorial team of the journal nor Ediciones Complutense have the obligation to make subsequent corrections to errors made by others.
+To avoid problems, if the article has multiple authorship, it is advisable that the first author or the corresponding author be in charge of management on the platform.

 If you have any technical problems during this phase, or at any time while your work is in press, write an email to prod.ediciones@ucm.es and explain your case.

-CLAC's editorial team meets periodically, approximately every two o three months, and determines which of the proposals received go on to external evaluation and which do not.
+CLAC's editorial team meets periodically, approximately every three months, and determines which of the proposals received go on to external evaluation and which do not.
 Until then, your proposal will appear as "Submission".
 We would appreciate it if you could wait patiently until the aforementioned meeting is held.

-Date of last meeting: June 13, 2024.
+Date of last meeting: September 26, 2025.

 Proposals accepted by the committee are assessed by editorial team members and invited experts.
 The duration of the peer review process is highly variable, as it depends on a) whether there are evaluators willing to do the work and b) whether the evaluators who have agreed to review the texts meet the deadlines.
 Each editor will put their best effort into this process, but delays may occur.
 We also ask you to be patient regarding this point.
-Once the work has been accepted for publication, the editorial committee of the journal will decide when the work will be published.

 Submissions must include five files: